PyCoder21/Termux-AI-Free-Agent/README.md

-# 🚀 FreeSeekR1-Agent: Your Autonomous AI Assistant for Termux 🤖
+# 🚀 FreeSeekR1-Agent: Your Autonomous AI Assistant for Termux 🐳 + 🦜 = 🔥

 ## Unleash the Power of AI, Totally free and Recursively! ✨

-FreeSeekR1-Agent is a cutting-edge AI assistant designed to operate seamlessly within your Termux environment.
+FreeSeekR1-Agent is a cutting-edge LangChain 🦜 AI assistant designed to operate seamlessly within your Termux environment.
 This intelligent agent is built to tackle a wide array of tasks by **recursively answering and executing function calls until your objective is fully achieved!** Say goodbye to manual intervention and let FreeSeekR1-Agent drive your productivity.

 ### 🌟 Key Features:
 -   **Autonomous Execution:** The agent intelligently breaks down complex tasks and executes a series of tool calls, iterating until the goal is met.